xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 }
 ```

-There are some other ways that could be more efficient, but I haven't benchmarked them:
+There are some other ways that could be more efficient, but I haven't benchmarked these:

 1. statically allocated lookup table like: